Travel Insurance COVID-19 FAQs

 The following guidance has been provided by our broker, Arthur J Gallagher:

-With effect from 4th July 2020, the UK Foreign Common Office updated their guidance against Travel to EXEMPTED countries only.
+With effect from 4th July 2020, the UK Foreign, Commonwealth & Development Office (FCDO) updated their guidance against Travel to EXEMPTED countries only.
 Therefore no restrictions against Travel will apply.
 These exempted Countries can be found here:-

 In respect of the RSA Personal Accident and Travel Insurance we appreciate you will have numerous questions around how cover will apply.
 At this time our broker Arthur J Gallgher can confirm:-